cmlostek/coal/README.md

 A Discord bot with various utility, Minecraft server monitoring, gambling, and graveyard management features.

+## Setup
+- Clone the repository.
+- Install the dependencies using `pip install -r requirements.txt`.
+- Create a `.env` file in the root directory and add the following:
+  - `DISCORD_TOKEN`: Your Discord bot token.
+  - `DB`: Your database URL.
+- Run the bot using `python bot.py`. or `python3 bot.py` if you're using Python 3.
+You can also host the bot on a hosting platform.

 ## Utility Commands

 - **help**: Displays a list of available commands and their categories.